 Chromosome inversion evolution in Passeriformes

 Why do some taxa have more inversion differences than others?
 The answer to this question remains largely enigmatic despite nearly a century of study.
-Using karyotype records for 410 species from the most species-rich group of birds (order Passeriformes), I examine support for alternative theoretical models of inversion evolution that rest on contradictory predictions regarding the likelihood of inversion fixation and variance in the speciation history, demography, and ecology of species.
-I find that inversions are evolving likely because they are adaptive as the extent of inversion differentiation between passerine species is best predicted by a model in which inversions are selected for during speciation when gene flow occurs before reproductive isolation is complete.
+Using karyotype records for over 400 species from 59 families in the most species-rich group of birds (order Passeriformes), I examine support for alternative theoretical models of inversion evolution that rest on contradictory predictions regarding the likelihood of inversion fixation and variance in the speciation history, demography, and ecology of species.
+I find that inversions are common and likely evolving because they are adaptive.
+The extent of inversion differentiation between passerine species is best predicted by a model in which inversions are selected for during speciation when gene flow occurs before reproductive isolation is complete.

 Speciation genomics in the Australian grassfinches

-The Australian grassfinches (family Estrildidae) exhibit one of the highest rates of pericentric inversion fixation observed in passerines (Hooper in prep).
-I am using whole genome sequence data from an entire clade of 8 grassfinch species in order to characterize the extent of structural variation between taxa and the evolutionary context in which these rearrangements have occurred.
+The Australian grassfinches (family Estrildidae) exhibit one of the highest rates of pericentric inversion fixation observed in passerines (Hooper and Price, 2017).
+I am using genomic sequence data from a clade of 13 grassfinch species, including subspecies for 8 of which, in order to 1) recover the phylogenetic relationships of this recalcitrant group, 2) examine the frequency of speciation with gene flow, and 3) characterize the history of chromosomal inversion evolution between taxa and the evolutionary context in which these rearrangements have occurred.

 Chromosome inversions and reproductive isolation in an avian hybrid zone

-The long-tailed finch (Poephila acuticauda) is endemic to the northern tropics of Australia and comprises two subspecies that differ primarily in beak color: yellow in the west and red in the east.
-These subspecies meet, mate, and produce orange-beaked hybrids restricted to a narrow zone of admixture (<200km).
+The long-tailed finch (Poephila acuticauda) is endemic to the northern tropics of Australia and comprises two subspecies that differ primarily in bill color: yellow in the west and red in the east.
+These subspecies meet, mate, and produce orange-billed hybrids restricted to a narrow zone of admixture (<150km).
 I am using this hybrid zone to investigate the extent of genomic differentiation and the strength of reproductive isolation between subspecies, the genetic basis of beak color, and the contribution of inversion polymorphism on the Z chromosome to each of these processes.